Insprill/map-displays/README.md

 ## About The Project

-Map Displays is a library that allows you to easily display images and video on maps.
+Map Displays is a library and plugin that allows you to easily display images and video on maps.
 This includes a built-in way to save those maps to disk to be loaded again after a server restart.